sameoldmadness/bookshelf/README.md

 Notes
 -----

+### Maintainable JavaScript

+Establishing style guidelines should always come as early in the process as possible.

+> Figuring out guidelines is a process that typically takes longer than it should.

+Variable names should begin with a noun, functions should begin with a verb.
+Meaningless names should be avoided.

+> I recommend avoiding the use of `undefined` in code.

+A case for comment:

+* difficult to understand code
+* potential author errors
+* browser-specific hacks
+* documentation

+Debates on `switch`

+* indentation
+* falling through
+* default

+> Avoid primitive type wrappers

 ### Mastering JavaScript design patterns +

 > Without a proper class system, js, of course, has no concept of inheritance.